pbinkley/microcopying_1940/index.markdown

 States is not enough.
-I understand you are considering the idea of preserving unique things so far as possible, to make sure they are preserved, but I would like for us to keep in mind one of the chief functions of filming is to make texts available <span style="page" id="page198">[p.198]</span> for circulation, and they are not available in a great many cases when in the United States, so our Committee has agreed when the text is very much needed, even when it is in the United States, we will reproduce it for a scholar who wants it.</p>
+I understand you are considering the idea of preserving unique things so far as possible, to make sure they are preserved, but I would like for us to keep in mind one of the chief functions of filming is to make texts available <span class="page" id="page198">[p.198]</span> for circulation, and they are not available in a great many cases when in the United States, so our Committee has agreed when the text is very much needed, even when it is in the United States, we will reproduce it for a scholar who wants it.</p>